Backend guide

 Creator, Pro

-Usage: Use env.secrets.get() + env.fetch() for natural code, or env.secrets.fetch() for explicit injection rules.
+Usage: Use env.secrets.get() with env.fetch(), or env.secrets.fetch() when you want explicit server-side injection rules.

 if (!env.secrets.has("OPENAI_API_KEY")) {